Harmonic and Schr\"odinger functions of polynomial growth on gradient shrinking Ricci solitons: Preliminaries

 \section{Preliminaries}

-In this section, we summarize some basic facts about shrinkers, which will be repeatedly used in the proof of our theorems.
+In this section, we collect some basic facts about shrinkers, which will be repeatedly used in the proof of theorems.
 In particular, we give a weighted Laplacian comparison and a new volume comparison.
-For more results about Ricci solitons, see \cite{[Caoh]}, \cite{[Chowetc]} and references therein for nice surveys.
+For more results, see \cite{[Caoh]}, \cite{[Chowetc]} and references therein for nice surveys.

-Recall that a complete gradient shrinking Ricci soliton (shrinker) $(M,g,f)$ is a complete Riemannian manifold $(M,g)$ together with a smooth weight function $f: M\to \mathbb{R}$ satisfying \eqref{Eq1} and it can be regarded as the natural extension of Einstein manifold.
-Shrinkers play an important role in the Ricci flow \cite{[Ham]} as they correspond to self-similar solutions, and often arise as Type I singularity models.
+In the rest of the whole paper, we let $C(n)$ denote a constant depending only on dimension $n$ of shrinker $(M,g,f)$ whose value may change from line to line.